Ssssskl/Practice214/README.md

 # Practice214
-Tasks for 2 year VMiK
+Tasks for 2 course of VMiK